 Brokerage and importing payments

-If a seller is claiming that there are brokerage fees and import duties or any other similar fees to be paid, make sure that you don’t pay them.
-You must remember that Friday-Ad is designed so that its users can meet up and deal with each other face to face, so any import fees etc, will most probably be a scam.
-If you do pay these, then there is a large chance that you may never get the product you have ordered and you will lose any money you have paid.
+If a seller claims that there are brokerage fees and import duties or any other similar fees to be paid, don’t pay them!
+Friday-Ad is designed for local buyers and sellers to connect and meet in person.
+Import or similar fees should therefore never apply and are more than likely telltale signs of a scam.
+If you do pay these fees, then there is a large chance that you may never get the products you have ordered and will lose any money you have paid.

 Emails asking for your personal details (login details, passwords, credit card details etc)